 All gardeners will inevitably have to deal with fungal diseases at one point or another.
 Fungal diseases such as powdery mildew or downy mildew can infect a wide variety of host plants.
 However, how downy mildew presents itself can depend on the specific host plant.
 Downy mildew of sweet corn, for example, is also known as crazy top because of its unique symptoms on sweet corn plants.
 Read on for more information about sweet corn crazy top downy mildew.

 Downy mildew of sweet corn is a fungal disease caused by the pathogen Sclerophthora macrospora.
 It is a soil borne fungal disease that can remain dormant in the soil for up to ten years, until perfect weather conditions activate its growth and spread.
 These perfect conditions are generally caused by flooding or waterlogged soils that last for at least 24-48 hours.

-In sweet corn, crazy top downy mildew earns its common name from the growth symptomatic unusual it causes at the tips of the plant.
-Rather than producing pollen filled flowers or tassels, infected sweet corn plants will develop excessively bushy, grass or blade-like growth at their tips.
+In sweet corn, crazy top downy mildew earns its common name from the unusal growth it causes at the tips of the plant.
+Rather than producing pollen-filled flowers or tassels, infected sweet corn plants will develop excessively bushy, grass, or blade-like growth at their tips.

 Other symptoms of sweet corn with downy mildew include stunted or distorted growth of young sweet corn plants, yellowing or yellow streaking of foliage, and ‘downy’ or fuzzy spore growth on the undersides of leaves.
 However, crazy top downy mildew rarely causes significant crop loss.